DanielSchnietz/AngularCore/README.md

 add more classes,
 add interfaces,
 start learning api
-add automapper to make hardcoded mapping unnecessary
+add automapper to make hardcoded mapping unnecessary,
+change calculate and calculation names and change calculation class so its more object oriented,